 About Karen Chambless

-Hi there - I’m Karen, a self-described nerd who loves learning, reading, and engaging with new ideas (my TBR stack is never empty).
+Hi there - I’m Karen.
+I’m a therapist, a former English Lit major, and a self-described nerd who genuinely loves learning, reading, and engaging with new ideas (my TBR stack is never empty).
 I’m most likely to treat myself to local art, great coffee, and live music, and I love being an auntie to my friends’ plants, pets, and kids.

 therapy is for you.

-Whether or not you would say you’ve ever gone through “deconstruction,”
+Whether or not you would describe your experience as “deconstruction,”

 therapy is for you.